 Asked by Bonnie P. on November 3, 2017

-The monthly Medicare Part B premium cost of $134 per month is NOT expected to increase in 2018 OR 2019. 🎉 That’s great news if you’re paying the standard premium.
+The monthly Medicare Part B premium cost of $134 per month is NOT expected to increase in 2018. 🎉 That’s great news if you’re paying the standard premium.

 As always, if your income decreases, your premium may even be reduced.
 Things get a little more complicated if you fall under one of the following special situations: